dymmond/edgy/docs/migrations/migrations.md

 ```

 !!!
 Note
-    Since Saffier is agnostic to any framework, there aren't automatic mechanisms that detects
+    Since Edgy is agnostic to any framework, there aren't automatic mechanisms that detects
-    Saffier models in the same fashion that Django does with the `INSTALLED_APPS`.
+    Edgy models in the same fashion that Django does with the `INSTALLED_APPS`.
 So this is
     one way of exposing your models in the application.

 There are many ways of exposing your models of course, so feel free to use any approach you want.